Sunanda-komme/Post-quantum-key-exchange-mechanisms-for-IoT-devices/Receiver/Readme.md

 - indicates success or failure using **GPIO5 LED**, OLED text, and serial logs
 - detects **replay** and **authentication failure** events

-> This  contains **only the receiver firmware**.
-You still need the matching **sender firmware** on another BL602 board to perform the full key exchange and secure message transfer.

 ## Features
 - BL602 Wi-Fi station mode